 Dental floss or interdental brushes are vital to maintaining your dental health when you have fixed retainers behind your teeth.
 If you use floss you will need to use a threader to pass it between your teeth, under the bonded wire.
 Interdental brushes may make it easier to get to any plaque build-up; have a try and see what works best for you.
 Of course, you should still brush your teeth as normal too.

 There are several types of teeth retainers you can wear after braces, but they all have the same aim: to keep your teeth in position after they have been straightened.
-It’s also possible to get retainer braces which provide mild correction.

 Whether you decide to get a fixed retainer or a removable Hawley or Essix retainer, the important thing is you follow your dentist’s instructions for using it properly.
 They will tell you how long to wear your retainer each day and how to clean it properly so it lasts as long as possible.